 Italian nuc with mated and laying marked Italian queen, 2-3 frames brood, 1-2 frames honey/pollen.
 All Italian nucs consist of 5 deep frames (medium frame nucs available upon request).
+These nucs are built with young 2023 Italian queens from splits at our Minooka apiary.
+The Italian nucs are allowed to build up for a brood cycle or two to ensure the queen has been fully accepted and her brood pattern is good.
 For pickup at our Minooka, IL apiary.

 Italian Nuc Strengths

 - shows strong disposition to breeding and very prolific